UI Master Guide

 User Login Panel

 Welcome to the HeadSpin platform!
-After logging into the portal, the Home page will be the first thing you see.
-Before getting into the details of the Home page, there are a couple items we want to cover first: the User Login panel accessed from the top-right corner of the screen, and the HeadSpin informational toggle in the top-left corner of the screen.
-These items will appear regardless of which page of the HeadSpin platform you are currently viewing.
-We’ll also cover the Navigation Bar to the left of your screen before diving deeper into each of the HeadSpin pages.
+After logging into the portal, the Remote Control page will be the first thing you see.
+Before getting into the major sections of the platform interface, there is something we want to cover first: the User Login panel accessed from the top-right corner of the screen and its associated links.
+This panel will appear on any page of the HeadSpin platform.
+We’ll also cover the Navigation Bar to the left of your screen before diving deeper into each of the HeadSpin interface pages.

 In the upper-right corner, your username, the org your account is associated with, and your role will be displayed.
 The User Login panel appears on the right side of the screen once you click on your name.

-The User Login panel displays some basic user information, such as the email address connected to the account, as well as the HeadSpin organizations this account is associated with.
+The User Login panel displays some basic user information, such as your account's email address and the HeadSpin client organizations with which your account is associated.
 If you have access to multiple organizations, you can search for a particular organization within the ‘Search Orgs…’ search bar.
 To log out of your current account, click the red ‘Sign Out’ button at the bottom of the panel.
 Typically, customers will only need access to an Enterprise/default account, which looks like this:

 However, if your organization should need an additional org account, please feel free to contact HeadSpin for further discussion.